-We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
+We may, on occasion, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality and security terms.

 If there is a conflict of interest in our relationship with you or in our relationship with you and another client that is capable of being addressed successfully by the adoption of suitable safeguards to protect your interests, then we will adopt those safeguards.